peterhinch/micropython-amg88xx/README.md

  callback (see commented out code in `cam.py`).
  * `__getitem__` Args `row`, `col`.
 Enables access to the data retrieved by `refresh`.
-Return value is a signed integer representing the temperature of that pixel in °C (or °C * 4 in high resolution mode).
+Return value is a signed integer representing the temperature of that pixel in °C (or °C x 4 in high resolution mode).
  * `temperature` No args.
 Returns the device temperature in °C as a float.

 Mode setting methods: